Filtering by tag: horticulture

 plants in a parking lot

-Plant List Drop!- Pollinator Plant Sale is Friday, April 24!
+ONLINE Pollinator Plant Sale is LIVE!

 Come Shop Our Native Pollinator Plants (cash or check ONLY) and Support the Pollinator Haven Garden!Find the perfect additions to your home landscape!We’ve been busy dividing, potting, and nurturing…